Search

 Automated ATO Prevention

 SpyCloud researchers recapture data early in the breach and malware infection timeline, enabling you to stay ahead of both targeted and automated account takeover attempts.
-Our automated solutions plug into existing workflows and integrate with common directory services and SOARs to make ATO prevention seamless for busy teams.
+Our automated solutions plug into existing workflows and integrate with your directory service, SIEM, SOAR, or EDR tool to make ATO prevention seamless for busy teams.

 Next-generation ATO prevention for the modern enterprise